rocky-linux/documentation/docs/desktop/gnome/flatpak.md

   --ostree-verbose        Show OSTree debug information
 ```

-Memorizing the list of commands is not necessary, but knowing how to get to the list, using the option `--help`, is a good idea.
+Memorizing the list of commands is unnecessary, but knowing how to get to the list and using the option `--help` is a good idea.

 !!! warning